microprediction/timemachines/CONTRIBUTE_BATCH_STYLE_MODELS.md

 ### When not to use this pattern

-If the package is a state-space model, or some other incremental method, you'll not want to go down this path.
+If the package is a state-space model, or some other incremental method, then it would be wasteful to follow the pattern outlined here.
+See [CONTRIBUTE_ONLINE_STYLE_MODELS.md](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_ONLINE_STYLE_MODELS.md) instead.

 ### How to contribute